Swoffa/SublimeKickAssemblerC64/README.md

 Details, language and syntax
 ----------------------------
+The syntax coloring and language configuration is under improvement and will hopefully be updated.
 The language bundle is downloaded and modified from https://github.com/cbmeeks/cbmeeks-6502kickass-asm-tmbundle.
 Thanks!
-It is under improvement and will hopefully be updated.

 More info
 ---------